 Your baking soda and baking powder may no longer be active.
 If your leaveners have been in your pantry for longer than 6 months, test your baking powder and baking soda by adding ¼ teaspoon to a small amount of vinegar.
 If the mixture doesn't fizz then it is no longer active and has outlived its usefulness.

 Your pan may have been too hot.
 If your heat is too high, the outside of your pancakes will burn before the inside can cook fully.
-Cook pancakes at a medium heat to make sure the interior set and cooks before the outside scorches.
+Cooking pancakes at a medium heat to make sure the interior set and cooks before the outside scorches.

 These pancakes freeze beautifully!
 Freeze them in a single layer on a baking sheet lined with parchment paper for about 3 hours.
 Once fully frozen, store the pancakes in a ziplock bag, try to get as much of the air out of the bag as possible to prevent freezer burn.